AvolitesLtd/TitanManual/docs/about-the-consoles/t1-and-t2.md

 ![Titan One](/docs/images/image44.png)

-T2 provides two universes on two 5-pin XLRs and has an input for Audio/LTC timecode.
+T2 provides two universes on two 5-pin XLRs and has an input for Audio/LTC timecode for external triggering.
 It also allows the use of a USB MIDI device for MIDI triggering of Titan, so you can use MIDI faders, and can be used with the Titan Mobile fader wing.